Bhutan Paro Festival Tour Overview.

 including the highest mountain Gangkar Puensum (7740m).
 We will take a short walk

 to stretch our legs to Chimi Lhakhang temple.
 After lunch at Chimi Lhakhang café.
 In Phobjikha we will visit Gangtey monastery before we check into our hotel.
 Overnight at your hotel in Gangtey/Phobjikha.

 hike from Phobjikha to Kheleykha)

-The three to four hour Shasi La hike shortens your driving
+The three to four-hour Shashi La hike shortens your driving

-time towards Wangdue by about one hour.
+time toward Wangdue by about one hour.
 The trail is the migration trail for

 the Gangteps to the lower valleys in the fall.
 This beautiful hike starts from

 Gangtey monastery and continues through Tokha village and slowly upwards